The Honorable William H. Frist, M.D.

 As a leading authority on healthcare, Senator Frist speaks nationally on health reform, government policy, global health, education reform, and volunteerism.

-Senator Frist is married and has three sons, nine grandchildren and lives in Franklin, Tennessee.
+Senator Frist is married and has three sons, nine grandchildren and lives with his wife Tracy in Franklin, Tennessee.